renatols-jf/spboot-chassi/README.md

 and
 [Renderable](https://github.com/renatols-jf/spboot-chassi/blob/master/src/main/java/io/github/renatolsjf/chassi/rendering/Renderable.java)
 are the main components of rendering.
 Every request terminates with render information, even if there is nothing to render.
+If no information is to be returned, just return `Media.empty()` from `Request#doProcess`

 # README.MD IN CONSTRUCTION